mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 ### Network interruptions

 Send coins to offline address.
-Check if the unable to send message was shown.
-Check if unable to send notification was in the logs.<br>
+Check if the unable to send message was shown..<br>
 Note, send waiting time will be around a minute<br>
 Validate: No transaction must be created, no outputs are locked

 Send coins to TOR&MQS addresses and turn off network during that process.
-Check if the unable to send message was shown.
-Check if unable to send notification was in the logs.<br>
+Check if the unable to send message was shown.<br>
 Note, send waiting time will be around a minute<br>
 Validate: No transaction must be created, no outputs are locked<br>
 Note: With MQS you might get response after the incident becuase MQS keeping it in the memory for soem time.
 That transaction still will be ignored because it was failed.